maubanel/UE5-Hello-World/floor-level/README.md

 ![](../images/line3.png)

-### Adding Floor to Level
+### Adding Floor and Sky to Level

 <sub>[previous](../first-hour/README.md#user-content-first-hour-in-ue4) • [home](../README.md#user-content-ue4-hello-world) • [next](../readme/README.md#user-content-readmemd-file)</sub>

 ![](../images/line3.png)

 Now lets add the floor static mesh we looked at to the level as it is completely empty.
+Also, we are in a black void, lets put us on earth and give us a sun, clouds, sky and fog.

 <br>